allanbb105-eng/HubALlan/README.md

         local attemptCount = 0

         while mobsKilled < mobsToKill and _G.CurrentFarmActive and _G.FarmType == questData.FarmName and attemptCount < (mobsToKill * 20) do
+            if not _G.CurrentFarmActive then break end -- Verificação de parada

             _G.TargetMob = FindMob(mobName)

             if _G.TargetMob then